IronCoreLabs/ironoxide-swig-bindings/README.md

     ./sdkmanager --sdk_root=PATH_TO_SDK_INSTALL_LOCATION --install "build-tools;29.0.3" platform-tools "platforms;android-29"
     ```

-- Then edit `android/local.properties` to point the `sdk.dir` to the location of the android SDK.
+- Then edit `$HOME/.gradle/gradle.properties` to point the `sdk.dir` to the location of the android SDK.

 From `ironoxide-java/android`, run `build.sh`.
-The output AAR file with be  in `android/ironoxide-android/build/outputs/aar`
+The output AAR file will be  in `android/ironoxide-android/build/outputs/aar`

 # License